mylabpcb/myCPU/pages/en/mycpu/introduction.md

 {: style="text-align: justify"}

 #### Functional blocks
 In the myCPU design, logic modules sometimes are grouped as "**Functional Blocks"** because they working together to perform a specific task and could be connected by a dedicated connection, as in the case of the **ALU** module with the accumulator A and operand B, the **SRAM** module with the **MAR** module or the **Instruction Decoder** module with Sequencer, Flags Register, Instruction Register and CSM modules.
-The myCPU is based on **7 functional blocks**, plus one \textbf{Auxiliary block} that includes other modules to provide specific functionality or connectivity.
+The myCPU is based on **7 functional blocks**, plus one **Auxiliary block** that includes other modules to provide specific functionality or connectivity.
 Each block is composed by one or more functional modules and could be implemented using one or more physical modules.
+{: style="text-align: justify"}

 Bellow you can see a list and a diagram of the functional blocks architecture:
 {: style="text-align: justify"}